hrutavmodha/desktop-assistant/README.md

-# 🧠 Voice-GPT -
+# 🧠 Voice-GPT

-## An Offline Transformer-based Voice Assistant
+- Voice-GPT is a **Transformer-based Voice Assistant**

-Voice-GPT is a fully offline, desktop-based voice assistant powered by a fine-tuned transformer model — built using Python, ElectronJS, and NodeJS.
-It understands your speech, processes it using a custom-trained intent recognition model, and executes platform-specific commands — all without requiring an internet connection.
+- Voice-GPT is a desktop-based voice assistant powered by a fine-tuned transformer model, which is built using Python, Electron.js and Node.js.

+- It understands your speech, processes it using a custom-trained intent recognition model and executes platform-specific commands.

 ---

 ## 🚀 Features

-- 🎙️ **Voice Input (Speech Recognition)**
+- 🎙️ **Voice Input**

-- 🤖 **Transformer-based Intent Detection (HuggingFace)**
+- 🤖 **Transformer-based Intent Detection**

-- ⚙️ **Cross-platform Command Execution (Windows/Linux/Mac)**
+- ⚙️ **Cross-platform Command Execution**

-- 🗣️ **Voice Output (Text-to-Speech)**
+- 🗣️ **Voice Output**

-- 🖥️ **Desktop GUI (Electron)**
+- 🖥️ **Desktop-first App**

-- 🔐 **100% Offline – Privacy-Focused**
+- 🔐 **Privacy-Focused**

 ---